utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 * **State** - An opaque value to prevent cross-site request forgery.
 * **Client Authentication** - Send a Basic Auth request in the header, or client credentials in the request body.
 After upgrading to a new version, change the value here to avoid problems with client authentication.

+Select **Advanced Options** to customize the token:

+* **Refresh Token URL** - The endpoint for the refresh server, to exchange the refresh token for an access token.
+If empty, the refresh token URL will be the same as the access token URL.
-On the **Advanced Options** tab, define any custom parameters you want to send with auth requests, token requests, or refresh requests.
-For each key-value pair you define, select an option to send the parameter in the request body or the request URL.
+* **Auth Request**, **Token Request**, and **Refresh Request** - Define any custom parameters you want to send with auth requests, token requests, or refresh requests.
+For each key-value pair you define, select an option to send the parameter in the request body, request URL, or request headers.

-When your config is complete, select __Get New Access Token__.
+When the configuration is complete, select __Get New Access Token__.

 > When you use __Authorization code__ or __Implicit__ grant type, you will be prompted to supply your credentials to retrieve an access token to use in later requests.
 By default Postman will display a pop-up browser when you select __Request Token__.
 You can instead choose to authenticate using your system's default web browser.
 Select __Authorize using browser__ and the __Callback URL__ will autofill to return to Postman when you have completed auth in the browser, so that your requests can use the token returned on successful authentication.